 Was it the CIA?

-I think January to July is far more significant to this ruse that it was played in 2016 than than what we've previously known.
+I think January to July is far more significant to this ruse that it was played in 2016 than what we've previously known.

-And I think getting answers to who did what and what was set in motion may explain how we ended up where we did on election day and afterwards.
+And I think getting answers to who did what and what was set in motion may explain how we ended up where we did on Election Day and afterwards.

-It won't stop them, they can't help themselves.
+It won't stop them.

 All right, 800-94-1 Sean, if you want to be a part of the program.

-All right, when we come back, an American hero, pardoned by the president.
+All right, when we come back, an American hero pardoned by the president.

-He'll tell his story first, right here.
+He'll tell his story first right here.

 Some kids are unwanted.